How to Become an EMS Volunteer: Duties, Responsibilities, Requirements, Certifications, and Salary

 Many EMS programs do offer funding for school and continuing education courses related to the EMS role.
 Pay and benefits differ greatly from one EMS agency to another, so it’s best to contact the organizations you’re considering for complete details.

 Obviously, being a volunteer EMT is valuable experience if you’re considering a career as a paid EMT.
-If you are interested in becoming a paid EMT, you should know that it’s one of the fastest-growing professions in the U.S. According to the Bureau of Labor Statistics, the average annual salary for EMTs and paramedics was $37,760 (as of May 2019) and the highest 10 percent earned more than $58,640.
-Employment of EMTs is projected to grow 7 percent from 2018 to 2028, which is faster than the average for all occupations.
+If you are interested in becoming a paid EMT, you should know that it’s one of the fastest-growing professions in the U.S. According to the Bureau of Labor Statistics, the average annual salary* for EMTs and paramedics was $36,650 (as of May 2020) and the highest 10 percent earned more than $62,150.
+Employment of EMTs is projected to grow 11 percent by 2030, which is faster than the average for all occupations.

 Who Can Become a Volunteer EMT?